mXlab/xenolalia/Readme.md

 # Raspberry Pi Raspbian configuration

 ## Specs

-Raspberry Pi 4 (2G) w/ Rasbian Buster
+ * Board: Raspberry Pi Model 3 B+ Version 1.3
+ * OS: Raspbian Stretch

+Note: I was unable to get the Processing video libraries to work appropriately on a Raspberry Pi 4 (2G) w/ Rasbian Buster.
+I was also never able to boot the Pi 4 on Raspbian Stretch so I had to downgrade to a Pi 3.

 ## Installs